DemonSpartan117/ProjectAppStuff/README.md

         will need to be able to submit requests for new apps to be added to database (could make it so that a boolean determins if the User is a registered user and we have a get funstion like isRegistered() to use to see if the current User can do specific actions)

-    (subclass Guest) (inherits Users) //this will have limited usability on the site until login or sign up
+    (subclass Guest) (inherits Users) //this will have limited usability on the site until login or sign up (also, because this is the default user type upon loading our site, this could be a singleton object so that the amount of memory these objects will be constant and one is not created every time someone loads the webpage)

     (subclass Moderator) (inherits Users)
+      methods
+        one that will allow the Moderator to delete a forum entry

     (subclass Administrator) (inherits Moderator) //this is if we make it so all Administrators will also be able to be Moderators (ask the client because if it is like this things will be easier to code but if not we can manage)
+      Questions
+        Do we want to make it so that the Administrator needs to have a request to add an app for them to be able to add in a new app to the database or is there a way for them to add apps without a request?
+        Because Administrators have the ability to add apps, do they need to ability to submit a request to add an app? (will have to be yes if the Administrators do need a request in order to add an App to the database)

     App
       instance variables